Texas Sixman Football League: 2001

 The 2001 season saw six new teams enter the league with two leaving bringing the 3rd season total up to twelve teams, marking the first time in league history that a season was completed with a double digit number of teams.
 This year the top four from each conference going to the playoffs with no bye weeks.
 The season saw the first team to not win any games and have 10 losses in the 0-10 Red Raiders.
 On the other side of the coin the Mean Machine had the best record in the league with the first 10 win season and the Seminoles won the Southern Conference regular season crown.
 Both teams eventually went down with the Mean Machine losing a rematch to the 9-1 Sharks in the semi-finals and the Seminoles losing a first round upset to the 4-6 Rhinos.
 The Rhinos completed the improbable with a 28 to 24 victory over the Sharks in Epler Cup III.

 2002

 The 2002 season was unique in the fact that one existing team had a name change, one team re-entered the league with a name change and another joined bring the total up to thirteen teams to start the season.
-What also made the season unique was the fact that the top 5 teams made it to the playoffs from the odd numbered Northern Conference with the bottom two teams playing in a wild card game.
-The Bandits (renamed Sharks) had the league's second straight 10-0 season with the Mad Dogs dominating the Southern Conference going into the playoffs.
+What also made the season unique was that the top 5 teams made it to the playoffs from the odd numbered Northern Conference with the bottom two teams playing in a wild card game.
+The Bandits (renamed Sharks) had the league's second straight 10–0 season with the Mad Dogs dominating the Southern Conference going into the playoffs.
 2002 marked the first year that both regular season conference champions also won their respective conference championship games.
 The Bandits claimed their first championship with a 34 to 27 win over the Mad Dogs in the Epler Cup IV.